-Stockholder ratification of the selection of Hein & Associates as our independent registered public accounting firm is not required by our bylaws or otherwise.
+Stockholder ratification of the selection of Hein & Associates as the independent registered public accounting firm is not required by the Company's bylaws or otherwise.
 However, the Board of Directors is submitting the selection of Hein & Associates to the stockholders for ratification.
-In the event the stockholders do not ratify the appointment of Hein & Associates as the independent registered public accounting firm for the year ending December 31, 2010, the adverse vote will be considered as a direction to the Board of Directors to select other auditors for the following year.
-However, because of the difficulty in making any substitution of auditors so long after the beginning of the year ending December 31, 2010, it is contemplated that the appointment for the year ending December 31, 2010 will be permitted to stand unless the Board of Directors finds other go od reason for making a change.
+In the event the stockholders do not ratify the appointment of Hein & Associates as the independent registered public accounting firm for the year ending December 31, 2012, the adverse vote will be considered as a direction to the Board of Directors to select other auditors for the following year.
+However, because of the difficulty in making any substitution of auditors so long after the beginning of the year ending December 31, 2012, it is contemplated that the appointment for the year ending December 31, 2012 will be permitted to stand unless the Board of Directors finds other good reason for making a change.